vadubey78945-spec/ros-mcp-server/examples/turtlesim/README.md

 ## Integration with MCP Server

-Once turtlesim and rosbridge are running, you can connect the MCP server to control the turtle programmatically
+Once turtlesim and rosbridge are running, you can connect the MCP server to control the turtle programmatically.
+Follow the [installation guide](../../docs/installation.md) for full setup instructions if you haven't already set up the MCP server.

 Since it is running on the same machine, you can tell the LLM to connect to the robot on localhost.